-Medical Record The following must be documented or filed in a patient's medical record:
+The following must be documented or filed in a patient's medical record:

-Documentation A. All oral requests by the patient for medication to end that patient's life in a humane and dignified manner;

-Requirements.
-B. All written requests by the patient for medication to end that patient's life in a humane and dignified manner;

-C. The attending physician's diagnosis and prognosis and the attending physician's determination that the patient is competent, is acting voluntarily and has made an informed decision; D. The consulting physician's diagnosis and prognosis and the consulting physician's verification that the patient is competent, is acting voluntarily and has made an informed decision; E. A report of the outcome and determinations made during counseling, if counseling is provided as described in subsection 8; F. The attending physician's offer to the patient to rescind the patient's request at the time of the patient's 2nd oral request under subsection 11; and G. A note by the attending physician indicating that all requirements under this Act have been met, including the requirements of subsection 6, and indicating the steps taken to carry out the patient's request, including a notation of the medication prescribed.
-Residency Requirement.
+- A. All oral requests by the patient for medication to end that patient's life in a humane and dignified manner; - B. All written requests by the patient for medication to end that patient's life in a humane and dignified manner; - C. The attending physician's diagnosis and prognosis and the attending physician's determination that the patient is competent, is acting voluntarily and has made an informed decision; - D. The consulting physician's diagnosis and prognosis and the consulting physician's verification that the patient is competent, is acting voluntarily and has made an informed decision; - E. A report of the outcome and determinations made during counseling, if counseling is provided as described in subsection 8: - F. The attending physician's offer to the patient to rescind the patient's request at the time of the patient's 2nd oral request under subsection 11; and - G. A note by the attending physician indicating that all requirements under this Act have been met, including the requirements of subsection 6, and indicating the steps taken to carry out the patient's request, including a notation of the medication prescribed.

 For purposes of this Act, only requests made by residents of this State may be granted.
 The residence of a person is that place where the person has established a fixed and principal home to which the person, whenever temporarily absent, intends to return.
-The following factors may be offered in determining a person's residence under this Act and need not all be present in order to determine a person's residence: A. Possession of a valid driver's license issued by the Department of the Secretary of State, Bureau of Motor Vehicles; B. Registration to vote in this State; C. Evidence that the person owns or leases property in this State; D. The location of any dwelling currently occupied by the person; E. The place where any motor vehicle owned by the person is registered; F. The residence address, not a post office box, shown on a current income tax return; G. The residence address, not a post office box, shown on any current resident hunting or fishing licenses held by the person;

-I. The residence address, not a post office box, shown on any driver's license held by the person; J. The receipt of any public benefit conditioned upon residency, defined substantially as provided in this subsection; or K. Any other objective facts tending to indicate a person's place of residence.
+The following factors may be offered in determining a person's residence under this Act and need not all be present in order to determine a person's residence:

+- A. Possession of a valid driver's license issued by the Department of the Secretary of State, Bureau of Motor Vehicles; - B. Registration to vote in this State; - C. Evidence that the person owns or leases property in this State; - D. The location of any dwelling currently occupied by the person; - E. The place where any motor vehicle owned by the person is registered; - F. The residence address, not a post office box, shown on a current income tax return; - G. The residence address, not a post office box, at which the person's mail is received; - H. The residence address, not a post office box, shown on any current resident hunting or fishing licenses held by the person; - I. The residence address, not a post office box, shown on any driver's license held by the person; - J. The receipt of any public benefit conditioned upon residency, defined substantially as provided in this subsection; or K. Any other objective facts tending to indicate a person's place of residence.

 Disposal of Unused Medications.

 A person who has custody of or control over any unused medications prescribed pursuant to this Act after the death of the qualified patient shall personally deliver the unused medications to the nearest facility qualified to dispose of controlled substances or, if such delivery is impracticable, personally dispose of the unused medications by any lawful means, in accordance with any guidelines adopted by the department.

+Reporting of of Rules; Information Record; Annual

+The department shall:

-Reporting of Information; Adoption of Rules; Information Collected not a Public Record; Annual Statistical Report.
-The department shall: A. Annually review all records maintained under this Act; B. Require any health care provider upon writing a prescription or dispensing medication under this Act to file a copy of the prescription or dispensing record, and other documentation required under subsection 14 associated with writing the prescription or dispensing the medication, with the department.
-(1) Documentation required to be filed under this paragraph must be mailed or otherwise transmitted as allowed by rules of the department no later than 30 calendar days after the writing of the prescription or the dispensing of medication under this Act, except that all documents required to be filed with the department by the prescribing physician after the death of the qualified patient must be submitted no later than 30 calendar days after the date of the death of the qualified patient.
+Information; Adoption A. Annually review all records maintained under this Act;

+B. Require any health care provider upon writing a prescription or dispensing medication under this Act to file a copy Collected not a Public of the prescription or dispensing record, and other documentation required under subsection 14 associated with writing the prescription or dispensing the medication, with the department.

+Statistical Report.